 Will Tesla do this all the time on every dealership sale?
 No. Reports of this happening suggest that it happens very rarely.
 But, to the best of our knowledge, buying a used Tesla that was owned by a dealership at any point may increase the probability that FSD/EAP features could be removed in the future (although it’s not a guarantee; see the section above on dealers).

 What about Enhanced Autopilot?
 Does EAP transfer to a new owner?

 The conditions for transferring Enhanced Autopilot (EAP) are the same as for Full Self-Driving: the paid upgrade generally transfers in the case of a private sale on the Tesla it was purchased for, but may or may not transfer if it has passed through the hands of a 3rd party.

 Can Tesla Cancel Your FSD?

 Does Tesla ever cancel purchased Full Self-Driving capability?
 The short answer is yes, it happens.
-While we’ve already mentioned how a Tesla changing hands through a dealership can be subject to removal of FSD upon a remote vehicle audit by Tesla, there is another circumstance where Tesla has actually made it clear that FSD will be cancelled: misuse or abuse of the software.
+While we’ve already mentioned how a Tesla changing hands through a dealership may rarely be subject to removal of FSD upon a remote vehicle audit by Tesla, there is another circumstance where Tesla has actually made it very clear that FSD will be canceled: misuse or abuse of the software.
 In the case of beta testers, Tesla has removed FSD privileges from drivers who display repeated inattentive behavior while using Full Self-Driving features.